opensearch-project/opensearch-build/src/test_workflow/README.md

 After the performance test completes, it will report back the test results as well as the test-id.
 The results here will be in JSON format where they are converted into a tabular HTML string using a template library which is json2html.
 They will be then written to a HTML file where the file-name’s format is in <test-id>.html.
 Along with generating a HTML file, a JSON file having the raw JSON data will also be generated whose filename’s format is in <test-id>.json.
 The reason for creating a JSON file is to give the user the option to view both the JSON data in tabular format in the HTML file and the raw JSON data in the JSON file.
 The .html as well as .json file generated, will be stored in the path given by the user during the test-suite flow as a command-line args.
 These will be then taken and published in the S3 bucket.

 The development is tracked by meta issue [#126](https://github.com/opensearch-project/opensearch-build/issues/126)

+#### smokeTest job

+It is a Jenkins job designed to run smoke tests on bundle artifacts.
+It retrieves the bundle artifacts using the provided manifest URL parameter and spins up a cluster with all plugins installed.
+The cluster is deployed using the default configuration without any customizations.
+Smoke tests for all components are executed sequentially, and the results are returned at the end.

+See the smoke test [configuration file](../../jenkins/opensearch/smoke-test.jenkinsfile) and related [jenkins job](https://build.ci.opensearch.org/job/smoke-test/)

+The development is tracked by meta issue [#5223](https://github.com/opensearch-project/opensearch-build/issues/5223)

 ## Manifest Files